-Governance: A committee comprised of the Program Coordinator, the Program Specialist, the Human Resource Director, and the Emergency Preparedness Specialist will monitor and coordinate events around an infectious disease outbreak, as well as create service rules that could be implemented to promote safety through infection control.
+Governance: A committee comprised of ACC’s Program Manager, ACC’s Program Specialist, Barnstable County’s Human Resource Director, and Barnstable County’s Emergency Preparedness Specialist will monitor and coordinate events around an infectious disease outbreak, as well as create service rules that could be implemented to promote safety through infection control.

 What is AmeriCorps Cape Cod Doing to Prevent the Spread of COVID-19?

 ACC will stay apprised of the CDC, MA Department of Health, and Barnstable County Health and Environment Department evolving recommendations for avoidance and containment of COVID-19.
 At this time, we can keep the program and our community safe by following all prevention recommendations for maintaining a clean and healthy environment as well as adhering to social distancing recommendations.
 ACC will ensure EPA-registered household disinfectants are always well stocked and that hand sanitizer is available in areas without handwashing sinks.
 ACC staff is committed to keeping program participants, service partners, and community members informed of any decisions that may affect directly affect them.

 1. Before leaving the program residence for group service, this includes weekend service, members are encouraged monitor their health by completing the self-certify checklist.

 2. AmeriCorps Cape Cod members and staff will practice social distancing with each other, service partners, and community members in the field.
 ACC cannot serve in groups larger than the MA governor’s orders (this includes service partners and community members).
 A mask should be worn if ACC participants cannot maintain 6ft of distance from each other, service partners, and other community members.